 - Note that only sections for which you chose ‘Yes’ are displayed.
 Key in the details for the applicable tax period for each of the sections displayed

-- Next click on ‘Preview’ to view the submitted details and download PDF of the summary of the details entered
+- Next, click on ‘Preview’ to view the submitted details and download a PDF of the summary of the details entered

 - Click on ‘Proceed to File’ for calculating the applicable tax, interest and late fee